-Try making your root beer floats by first filling your cup a little more than half with soda.
+Try making your root beer floats by first filling clear plastic cold cups a little more than half with soda.
 Then scooping in your desired amount of ice cream and topping it with a lid.
 Finish by adding the last little bit of soda to fill the cup.

 For the perfect amount of ice cream, try using our 2 oz ice cream scooper for small and manageable scoops.